s4xme/ChatGPT/readme.md

-# ChatGPT Free API
+# ChatGPT Reverse

-A reverse-engineered implementation of ChatGPT that bypasses OpenAI's authentication system.
-This project provides free access to ChatGPT by emulating browser behavior and solving Cloudflare Turnstile challenges through VM decompilation.
+A reverse-engineered implementation of ChatGPT that bypasses OpenAI's API system.
+This project provides free access to ChatGPT as API by emulating browser behavior and solving Cloudflare Turnstile challenges through VM decompilation.

 ## Quick Start